mitre/advmlthreatmatrix/readme.md

 | Software Engineering Institute/Carnegie Mellon University | Nathan M. VanHoudnos |
 | Berryville Institute of Machine Learning | Gary McGraw, Harold Figueroa, Victor Shepardson, Richie Bonett|

-## Feedback and Contact Information
+## Feedback and Getting Involved

 The Adversarial ML Threat Matrix is a first-cut attempt at collating a knowledge base of how ML systems can be attacked.
 We need your help to make it holistic and fill in the missing gaps!

+**Corrections and Improvement**

-Please submit a Pull Request with suggested changes!
+-   For immediate corrections, please submit a Pull Request with suggested changes!
 We are excited to make this system better with you!
+-   For a more hands on feedback session, we are partnering with Defcon's AI Village to open up the framework to all community members to get feedback and make it better.
+Current thinking is to have this event circa
+Jan/Feb 2021.Please register here for the workshop for more hands on feedback session

 **Join our Adversarial ML Threat Matrix Google Group**